-As an example, a conflict of interest would exist (family member receiving benefit from an activity) if a member of a mayor's family was selected to receive housing rehabilitation assistance through a city program financed with TxCDBG funds.
-Another example where a conflict of interest would exist (business ties) is a situation where a consultant, who is employed by an engineering firm, has been selected by a city to provide grant administration services and the city is considering the selection of an engineer from that same firm to provide grant engineering services.
+Under these provisions, a conflict of interest would exist if an employee or elected official of the applicant, or their family members, receive benefit from an activity.
+In addition, an apparent conflict of interest would exist if a principal of the benefitting business or their family members receive a benefit from an activity other than the real estate and/or infrastructure improvements outlined in the application.
+For example, if a member of a mayor's family was selected to receive TCF assistance or would benefit from or receive an award, abstention from voting does not clear the conflict of interest.
+Another example where a conflict of interest would exist (business ties) is a situation where a consultant, who is employed by an engineering firm, has been selected by a city to provide administration services for the TCF contract and the city is considering the selection of an engineer from that same firm to provide engineering services for the TCF contract.

-TDA may grant an exception to the conflict of interest provisions on a case-by-case basis if it determines that such exception will serve to further the purpose of the TxCDBG and the effective and efficient administration of the project.
-An exception may be considered only upon written request from the city or county that includes the following documentation:
+TDA may grant an exception to the non-procurement conflict of interest provisions on a case-by-case basis if it determines that such exception will serve to further the purpose of the TxCDBG program and the effective and efficient administration of the project.
+An exception may be considered only upon written request from the city or county that includes the following elements identified in 24 CFR 570.489(h)(4):

-- A disclosure of the nature of the conflict, accompanied by an assurance that there has been public disclosure of the conflict and a description of how the public disclosure was made. - An opinion of the attorney for the city or county that the interest for which the exception is sought would not violate state or local law. - Whether the exception would provide a significant cost benefit or an essential degree of expertise to the project that would not be available otherwise. - Whether an opportunity was provided for open competitive bidding or negotiation. - Whether the person affected is a member of a group or class of low or moderate income persons intended to be the beneficiaries of the assisted activity, and the exception will permit such person to receive generally the same interests or benefits as are being made available or provided to the group or class. - Whether the person affected has withdrawn from his/her functions or responsibilities, or the decision making process with respect to the specific assisted activity in question. - Whether the interest or benefit was present before the affected person was in the position as an employee, agent, consultant, officer, or elected official of the city or county, or of any designated public agencies, or sub-recipients that are receiving CDBG funds. - Whether undue hardship will result to the city or county or the persons affected when weighed against the public interest served by avoiding the prohibited conflict. - Any other relevant considerations.
+- A disclosure of the nature of the conflict, accompanied by an assurance that there has been public disclosure of the conflict and a description of how the public disclosure was made. - An opinion of the attorney for the city or county that the interest for which the exception is sought would not violate state or local law. - Whether the exception would provide a significant cost benefit or an essential degree of expertise to the project that would not be available otherwise. - Whether an opportunity was provided for open competitive bidding or negotiation. - Whether the person affected is a member of a group or class of low or moderate income persons intended to be the beneficiaries of the assisted activity, and the exception will permit such person to receive generally the same interests or benefits as are being made available or provided to the group or class. - Whether the person affected has withdrawn from his/her functions or responsibilities, or the decision making process with respect to the specific assisted activity in question. - Whether the interest or benefit was present before the affected person was in the position as an employee, agent, consultant, officer, or elected official of the city or county, or of any designated public agencies, or subrecipients that are receiving CDBG funds. - Whether undue hardship will result to the city or county or the persons affected when weighed against the public interest served by avoiding the prohibited conflict. - Any other relevant considerations.